gawangnich/HacktoberFest2020/README.md

 ###### Now navigate to your forked repository, and press the “New pull request” button on your left-hand side of the page.

 ## Hurray!!!
 You just got closer to completing your hacktoberfest challenge. 😃
-note :: organise community hacktober participation!
+NOTE :  organise community hacktober participation!

 ## Happy??
 Star ⭐ this Repo. 🤩

 ## Check your Hacktoberfest Contribution status at:
-<a href="https://hacktoberfest.digitalocean.com/profile" target="blank">https://hacktoberfest.digitalocean.com/profile</a>
+<a href="https://hacktoberfest.digitalocean.com/profile" target="blank"> https://hacktoberfest.digitalocean.com/profile </a>

 > Made with ❤️